apache/avro/README.md

 # Compatibility

-* Currently tested against Java 8-12
+* Currently tested against Java 8-13
+    * Java 13 support requires Gradle 6.0 or higher
     * Java 11 support requires Gradle 4.8 or higher
     * If you need support for Java 7, version 0.16.0 was the last supported version
     * If you need support for Java 6, version 0.9.1 was the last supported version; please see [the Gradle plugin portal](https://plugins.gradle.org/plugin/com.commercehub.gradle.plugin.avro)